 “Where and how do I get started?”
 Most of our clients ask that question soon after walking through our door.
-And it’s a good question.
+It’s a good question.
 Getting started is usually the hardest part of a major project; whether a custom timber frame home, a rustic horse barn or a heavy-timbered pavilion.
 Design, contractors, finances, and schedules — there’s a lot of preparation involved!
-Our Homestead Timber Frames team will strive to make this process easier to understand and the journey a pleasant one.
+Our Homestead Timber Frames team will strive to make the timber frame building process easier to understand and the journey a pleasant one.

 Note: If your Project requires a licensed Architect or you would prefer to work with one in our geographic area (Nashville to Chattanooga to Knoxville to Asheville, NC), due to size or other needs, we have a fine list to choose from.
 All the firms or individuals on our list are familiar with designing with heavy timbers in mind and HTF is also familiar with working with them.
 Please contact our office for a referral.